henryhoenig/capstone_3/README.md

 &nbsp;
-* A network graph of some of the most frequent mentions
+* A network graph of some of the most frequent mentions.
+Again, the thicker the line, the more frequent the co-occurrences.

 ![mentions50_curved](https://user-images.githubusercontent.com/29707241/119090821-b6234400-b9d1-11eb-86dc-3b0bd3630351.png)